<< $ A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 PowerGui

-PowerShell, install – see also PowerShell, install
+PowerShell, install – see also version of PowerShell, install latest

 winget install Microsoft.PowerShell